 On the back end, turn bad reviews into opportunities to improve your services.
 If you keep getting similar complaints, take that as a sign to revisit your products or services and see if you can make some changes to meet customer expectations.

 It’s not enough to just collect customer reviews.
 You need to make sure the world can see them even when they aren’t searching for you in Google.
-You can embed your Google reviews on your website using a review widget, like the ones offered by EmbedSocial, Tagbox, or Trustmary.
+You can embed your Google reviews on your website using a review widget, like the ones offered by other review sites and other platforms like EmbedSocial, Tagbox, or Trustmary.
 These widgets will integrate reviews seamlessly and can be customized to match your website’s color scheme.
 It also helps to share screenshots of your reviews on your social media accounts.

 You can also boost trust in Google’s search results by getting your star ratings to show up under your search result listings.
 This is done by embedding schema markup on your pages.